opsschool/curriculum/sysadmin_101.rst

-This section will get into what system administrators (ops) professionals do, what developers do, where they compare and contrast, what role that ops plays in the larger business context, a mindset and approach
+This section will get into what system administrators (ops) professionals do, what developers do, where they compare and contrast, what role that ops plays in the larger business context, a mindset and approach to systems administration, demonstrate the importance of problem solving and ethics in the every day life of a system administrator.

 .. _whats-sysadmin: